13 November 2019

 External disk drives are no different to those found inside your computer except they are housed in an external casing and will be either physically or wirelessly connected.
 The price of disk storage has dropped as the capacities have increased so it’s possible to have an affordable external disk with two or three times the capacity of your computer, providing plenty of backup space.

 STEP ONE: UNDERSTANDING CLOUD STORAGE

-Last month I described the importance of keeping separate backups on an external disk.
-While this is an effective solution, it is most effective if a backup is kept at a separate physical location.
+It is possible to keep separate backups on an external disk and whilst this is an effective solution, it is most effective if a backup is kept at a separate physical location.
 This is where cloud backup solutions can help.
 Cloud storage is no different to any other storage except it is held remotely in the ‘cloud’.

 Of course it is not really a cloud but rather a way of describing the method of storage.
 Think of the cloud as a secure network of computers and disks connected to each other and also to the internet.
 You are allocated storage space on this network, without needing to know precisely where your files are held.
 As cloud storage is connected to the internet, your files are accessible to you from anywhere.
 A backup strategy which uses both physical local storage (an external disk) and virtual cloud storage, will be resilient and ensure your valuable files are protected.

 STEP TWO: WHICH SERVICE TO USE?